-Touch Of Class Jacob's Ladder is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.
+Common Jacob's Ladder is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-It has no significant negative characteristics.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;